lucarin91/SR-seminar2/slides.md

 ## Problems of this approach
 <div style="font-size: 25px;">

-- Static allocation of the resources.
+- Static allocation of the resources. <!-- .element: class="fragment" -->

+- Changes of existing hardware and virtualisation stack. <!-- .element: class="fragment" -->

 - The virtualisation layer could no longer be used for VMs interposition. <!-- .element: class="fragment" -->

 - Trust is still in the hypervisor. <!-- .element: class="fragment" -->

-- Changes of existing hardware and virtualisation stack. <!-- .element: class="fragment" -->

-- It only considers software attacks and cannot guard against wore complex attack. <!-- .element: class="fragment" -->
+- It only considers software attacks and cannot guard against wore complex attack (inspecting a VM disk, bus snooping and memory freezing). <!-- .element: class="fragment" -->

 - Modified Kernel on the Guest can introduce incompatibility with user software or new vulnerabilities. <!-- .element: class="fragment" -->